paulirotta/async_cargo_mcp/README.md

 ## Status

-It works, it is fast.
+It works with STDIN/STDOUT (not yet SSE), it is fast.
 It is not heavily field tested.

 ### Current Capabilities
 - All cargo commands implemented with fairly comprehensive integration test coverage